 I’m a huge “from scratch” person, and if I see a recipe that calls for something bought pre-fab, I usually figure out if I can do it cheaper and more nutritiously at home.
 Graham cracker crusts for pies was one of those easy-t0-do at home (for a lot less $) things that I always made from scratch, using my Betty Crocker cookbook recipe.
-I recently came across a whole grain, healthy substitute for graham cracker pie crusts, and I was thrilled with how rich and delicious it tasted.
-The fact that it is also gluten-free is a huge bonus.
+I recently came across a whole grain, healthy substitute for graham cracker pie crusts, and I was thrilled with how rich and delicious this walnut oat pie crust tasted.
+The fact that it is also a gluten-free pie crust is a huge bonus.

 Between the whole grain oats, omega-3 packed walnuts, and real butter, there’s got to be a complete protein in this thing as well.
 Nice!
 Plus you get to avoid the trans fat that is almost always in graham crackers (recently replaced by the likely equally evil interesterified fat).